by Guest Blogger . March 24th, 2020

-In the modern world though, branding is a fundamental tool for success and when it’s done right, it has the ability to supercharge your business and push you ahead of your competitors.
+In the modern world, though, branding is a fundamental tool for success, and when done right, it can supercharge your business and push you ahead of your competitors.

-In this guide, we’ll talk about what you should and shouldn’t be focussing on when it comes to branding your business.
+This guide will discuss what you should and shouldn’t focus on when branding your business.
 We’ll also look at some common mistakes and how you can avoid them.

-Here are some of the things that you’ll definitely need to focus on when branding your business:
+Here are some of the things that you’ll need to focus on when branding your business:

-Creating a logo is a complex task and although funds are probably tight as a small business, this is often one of the areas that it pays to hire a professional.
-You can get a logo created on freelancing sites for just a few dollars (usually anywhere from $50 upwards) so it doesn’t have to cost the earth.
+Creating a logo is a complex task, and although funds are probably tight for a small business, this is often one of the areas in which it pays to hire a professional.
+You can get a logo created on freelancing sites for just a few dollars (usually anywhere from $50 upwards), so it doesn’t have to cost the earth.

-If you prefer to save money and do things yourself, check out this comprehensive guide on logo design from start to finish.
+If you prefer to save money and do things yourself, check out these logo-designing tips to help you stand out.

-As a small business owner, it’s doubtful that you’ll have this sort of budget to put into creating a slogan but with a bit of creativity, you can easily create one for free.
+As a small business owner, it’s doubtful that you’ll have this sort of budget to create a slogan, but with some creativity, you can easily create one for free.

 Think about what makes your business unique and jot down slogan ideas.
-If you can make your slogan amusing or catchy, it will often have a greater effect and become more memorable.
+If you can make your slogan anymore significantly catchy, it will often have a more significant effect and become more memorable.
 It’s all down to your creativity.

 As a small business, you have a unique opportunity.
 People will likely want to do business with you because of your superior customer service.
 You can use many solutions, including a business phone system, email, social media chatbots, etc.

 Therefore, you should embrace your business size.
-If you only have two employees, don’t think of this as a negative thing.
-Instead, embrace it and let your customers know why this is beneficial to them.
+If you only have two employees, don’t consider this unfavorable.
+Instead, embrace it and let your customers know why this benefits them.

-You can do this by using words and phrases like “our small yet dedicated team” and “personalised service” on your website and other marketing materials.
+You can use words and phrases like “our small yet dedicated team” and “personalized service” on your website and other marketing materials.

-You should strive to do the same as a small business.
-It pays to use a set colour scheme for your marketing materials (e.g. business cards, flyers, banners etc) and stick to it.
-You should also use the same logo and font(s) throughout any marketing materials.
+It would be best if you strived to do the same as a small business.
+It pays to use a set color scheme for your marketing materials (e.g., business cards, flyers, banners, etc.) and stick to it.
+You should also use the same logo and font(s) throughout marketing materials.

-As a general rule of thumb, try and stick to just two or three colours for your visual identity too.
+As a general rule of thumb, stick to just two or three colors for your visual identity.
 Any more than that can often look confusing or unprofessional.

-Doing this can often make you look unprofessional and usually, people can see that you’re essentially “ripping off” the big brands.
-It may alienate customers and have a negative impact on your business.
+Doing this can often make you look unprofessional.
+Usually, people see that you’re essentially “ripping off” the big brands.
+It may alienate customers and harm your business.

-What’s more, a lot of consumers are currently actively seeking out smaller establishments and companies as they’re sick and tired of receiving poor customer service, overpriced products/services and impersonalised service from the big brands.
+What’s more, many consumers seek out smaller establishments and companies as they’re sick and tired of receiving poor customer service, overpriced products/services, and impersonalized service from the big brands.

 By carving your own unique identity, you have the opportunity to tap into this customer base and create a brand that will perform better in the long run.

-It’s important to remember that all of the big brands we know today were also small businesses at one time or another.
-The reason they grew to be such huge household names is down to one simple attribute: they dared to be different.
+It’s important to remember that all the big brands we know today were also small businesses at one time or anothcolossalThey grew to be sa straightforward household names down to one simple attribute: they dared to be different.

-Just because other small businesses in your industry or local area aren’t actively investing in branding, it doesn’t mean that you have to be the same.
-If you happen to think of a bold logo design or slogan that feels a bit different or risky, chances are that it will be successful.
-You just have to believe in it.
+Just because other small businesses in your industry or local area aren’t actively investing in branding doesn’t mean you have to be the same.
+It will be successful if you think of a bold logo design or slogan that feels slightly different or risky.
+You have to believe in it.

-Consumers tend to like businesses that dare to be different (just look at Virgin or Apple, for example) and stand out from the crowd.
+Consumers like businesses that dare to be different (look at Virgin or Apple, for example) and stand out from the crowd.
 It’s almost always better to be unique than to get lost in a crowded marketplace.

-Creating a brand for your small business doesn’t have to be difficult.
-So long as you make sure to develop your brand and visual identity around your own USP’s, you’ll stand a good chance at making an impact on your target audience.
+Creating a brand for your small business doesn’t have to be complicated.
+So long as you make sure to develop your brand and visual identity around your own USPs, you’ll stand a good chance at making an impact on your target audience.

 It also doesn’t have to be costly.
-Your brand is about much more than just an expensive logo; it’s about creating an identity that your target customers can relate to.
+Your brand is about much more than just an expensive logo; it’s about creating an identity to which your target customers can relate.

 Header image:captcreate via photopin cc

-Neil is a UK-based design and branding enthusiast with a passion for print design.
+Neil is a UK-based design and branding enthusiast passionate about print design.
 He works as part of the design team for a large printing company in England.